markusressel/fan2go/README.md

 While _lm-sensors_ doesn't provide temperature sensors of SATA drives by default, you can use the kernel module `drivetemp` to enable this.
 See [here](https://wiki.archlinux.org/title/Lm_sensors#S.M.A.R.T._drive_temperature)

+## WARNING: PWM of Front-02 was changed by third party!

+If you see this log message while running fan2go, fan2go detected a change of the PWM value for the given fan that was not caused by fan2go itself.
+This usually means that fan2go is not the only program controlling the fan and something else (like f.ex. the mainboard or another fan control software) is also running and changing the speed of the fan, competing with fan2go.
+Since fan2go cannot figure out what other software is, you have to investigate this yourself.

+Another common reason this message can occur is when the driver of the fan in question does not actually support setting the PWM directly and uses some kind of virtual PWM instead.
+This has been a problem mostly on AMD graphics cards but is probably not limitied to them.
+See #64 for more detail.

 # Dependencies

 See [go.mod](go.mod)